march5/rng/README.md

 To test the above generators I used the Kolmogorow-Smirnow Goodness of fit test, which compares the sample with a reference probability distribution.
 In the main program file there are some example tests for every generator (testG function, etc.).

-The generators could use some randomness test beside the distributions consistency tests, but I ran out of time for the project.
+The generators could use some randomness test beside the distributions consistency tests, but I ran out of time for the project because of the exams.